2024

 audio review : Kamikaze ( album ) … Eminem

 When a new Eminem album gets too many negative reviews, his response is to rush out another one.
 It’s what he did with Recovery in response to the mediocre reception critics gave to Relapse, a personal favorite of mine, and what he does here.
 Revival, released barely nine months ago, was panned more than any other album of his.
-I don’t think it’s much worse than the two before it, but the general public; a sad amount of which are simply too stupid to classify music they don’t love/like as anything other than “trash”; apparently disagreed.
+I think it’s a little better than the two before it, but the general public; a sad amount of which are simply too stupid to classify music they don’t love/like as anything other than “trash”; apparently disagreed.
 Eminem first responded by releasing a Chloraseptic remix with a new verse addressing the matter.
 That should’ve been the end of it.
 Instead he drags it over to a whole new project.

 I like the two skits.
 On the first one, Paul Rosenberg leaves Em a phone message strongly implying that he thinks the album concept is a bad idea.
 I don’t know whether or not he really feels that way, but I certainly do.
 Eminem, as renowned as he is, going after detractors who aren’t nearly on his level only tarnishes his own legacy.
 The best thing to do is ignore them and go on with his life.
 The second skit plays on that opinion with a funny reply to Paul’s message in which Em talks about reading a negative comment some “moron” posted about Revival and going to his house to fight him.
 These skits should come later in the set, perhaps joined as one, but they get it right.
 I just wish they were included on a better album.